tolo/InterfaCSS/README.markdown

 <img src="https://raw.githubusercontent.com/tolo/InterfaCSS/master/Resources/InterfaCSS-title-logo.png" alt="InterfaCSS" title="InterfaCSS" width="432">

+#*Update: Say hello to [ISSLayout](#layout)!*

 [![Build Status](https://travis-ci.org/tolo/InterfaCSS.svg?branch=master)](https://travis-ci.org/tolo/InterfaCSS)

 Everyone loves a beautifully designed app with a consistent UI, and getting there shouldn't take a huge effort.
-What if there was a way you could style your app in a concise and powerful way, without constantly having to repeat yourself.
+What if there was a way you could style and layout your app in a concise and powerful way, without constantly having to repeat yourself.
 What if things could be more like on the web?